matt4923/BookAssessment/README.md

 * /book/newsort/4 => Returns sorted JSON list in same format as 2 but retrieved through Stored Procedure

 ### CRUD Operations
 This assessment now allows for CRUD operations, (performed through Entity Framework).
 In order to test these operations, please use postman or a similar API testing application.
+For the web request body, you can use the following JSON template:
-    Create:
+    `
     {
 "Publisher":"pub1",
 "Title":"title1",